 In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842).
-The new standard establishes a right-of-use ("ROU") model that requires a lessee to record an ROU asset and a lease liability on the balance sheet for all leases with terms longer than 12 months.
+The new standard establishes a right-of-use ("ROU") model that requires a lessee to record a ROU asset and a lease liability on the balance sheet for all leases with terms longer than 12 months.
 Leases will be classified as either finance or operating, with classification affecting the pattern of expense recognition in the statement of operations.
 The new standard is effective for fiscal years beginning after December 15, 2018, including interim periods within those fiscal years.
 A modified retrospective transition approach is required for lessees for capital and operating leases existing at, or entered into after, the beginning of the earliest comparative period presented in the financial statements, with certain practical expedients available.
 In July 2018, the FASB issued ASU 2018-11, Targeted Improvements, providing for an additional transition method by allowing entities to initially apply the new leases standard at the adoption date and recognize a cumulative-effect adjustment to the opening balance of retained earnings.
 The Company expects to adopt the new standard on July 1, 2019 and use the effective date as the date of initial application.
 The new standard provides a number of optional practical expedients in transition.
 The Company expects to elect the 'package of practical expedients', which permits it not to reassess under the new standard the Company's prior conclusions about lease identification, lease classification and initial direct costs.
-The Company does not expect to elect the use-of-hindsight or the practical expedient pertaining to land easements; the latter not being applicable to the Company.
+The Company expects to elect the use-of-hindsight or the practical expedient pertaining to land easements; the latter not being applicable to the Company.
 The Company expects that this standard will have a material effect on our financial statements.
 However, the Company is still in the process of assessing the impact of the new standard, and, therefore, the full quantitative impact cannot be reasonably estimated at this time.
-While the Company continues to assess all of the effects of adoption, it currently believes the most significant effects relate to the recognition of the new ROU assets and lease liabilities on the Company's balance sheet for its building and equipment operating leases and providing significant new disclosures about its leasing activities.
+While the Company continues to assess all of the effects of ad